 The MLC

 The Mechanical Licensing Collective was established by the Music Modernization Act of 2018 (MMA).
-This historic legislation sought to create a more efficient and effective way for digital service providers (DSPs) to license the music they make available on their platforms and ensure the proper rightsholders – self-administered songwriters, composers, and lyricists and music publishers, administrators and CMOs – were paid the mechanical royalties they are entitled for the use of their musical works.
+This historic legislation sought to create a more efficient and effective way for digital service providers (DSPs) to license the music they make available on their platforms and ensure the proper rightsholders – self-administered songwriters, composers, and lyricists and music publishers and administrators – were paid the mechanical royalties they are entitled for the use of their musical works.

-The MMA created a new blanket mechanical license that DSPs can secure to cover the use of all the music they make available on their platforms, as well as a new organization – The MLC – to exclusively administer the blanket license, collect royalties from DSPs due under those licenses and distribute those royalties to rightsholders.
-Per the MMA, The MLC also built and maintains both a publicly accessible musical works database and a portal that MLC Members use to register, maintain and update their music data.
+The MMA created a new blanket compulsory mechanical license that DSPs can secure to cover the use of all the music they make available on their platforms, as well as a new organization – The MLC – to exclusively administer the blanket license, collect royalties from DSPs due under those licenses and distribute those royalties to rightsholders.
+Per the MMA, The MLC also built and maintains both a publicly accessible musical works database and a portal that MLC Members use to register, maintain, and update their musical works data.

-The MLC administers blanket mechanical licenses to eligible streaming and download DSPs in the United States.
+The MLC administers blanket compulsory mechanical licenses, available to eligible streaming and download DSPs in the United States.
 The MLC is not involved in any other types of licenses or royalties, including public performance licenses or royalties, synchronization licenses or royalties, or record royalties.

 The DSPs send sound recording usage data, and accompanying mechanical royalties, to The MLC on a monthly basis.
 The MLC then matches the usage data to the musical works data in The MLC database.
-Once the data is matched, The MLC pays out the mechanical royalties to music publishers, administrators, and self-administered songwriters, composers and lyricists.
+Once the data is matched, The MLC pays out the mechanical royalties its Members.
+Royalties are paid out on a monthly basis.

 To learn more and view a helpful timeline graphic, click here.

 The MLC's musical works data is publicly available in bulk and can therefore be copied and incorporated into other industry databases.
-For more information on the Bulk Database Feed, click here.
+For more information on the Bulk Data Access Subscription, click here.

 No, The MLC’s Public Works Search allows anyone to see the musical works data we have compiled, regardless of whether they are registered users of The MLC Portal